University of Phoenix-Hawaii — Admission Snapshot 2026

 Inclusive Strategy: Success & Transfer

 University of Phoenix-Hawaii provides an open gateway to higher education.
-Success here is about utilizing resources and planning your long-term academic or career trajectory.
+Success here is about using available resources well and planning your longer-term academic or career path.

 University of Phoenix-Hawaii Profile